samisalreadytaken/vs_library/Documentation.md

 ```cpp
 char VS::GetVarName(TYPE v)
 ```
-Used to get the variable names of parameters passed into functions

-For functions, use VS.GetFuncName()
-For tables, use VS.GetTableName()

 Doesn't work with primitive variables if
 there are multiple variables with the same value.
 But it can work if the value is unique, like a unique string.